On this field,

 All three serve as a vessel to deliver the chosen values providing an exciting and at the same time comfortable way to approach and handle any thematic material.

-the pictures below:
+the pictures above:

 1. "(creation,salvation,and)Unsavable." (developed together with my son, Serge) Oil on canvas.
 50x60cm.
 2013.